andriyadi/Maix-Azure-FacialRecog/README.md

 # Maix-Azure-FacialRecog
- Face detection using K210 MCU and Maixduino, then leveraging Azure Face API for age, gender, emotion recognition
+Facial recognition by combining the power of AI at the Edge and the Cloud.
+Face detection is done right on K210 Microcontroller on Sipeed Maix dev board, developed with Maixduino framework.
+Then Azure Face API in the Cloud is leveraged for age, gender, emotion recognition.